Lane-Based Execution Queueing¶

 Lanes never share state or communicate directly.
 Isolation is structural, not enforced by locks.

-Lane Taxonomy¶
+Lane taxonomy¶

 A typical multi-agent platform uses four lane types (nibzard/awesome-agentic-patterns):